mbortnyck/qfp/README.md

 fp_q.create()
 ```

-The QfpDB can store reference fingerprints and lookup query fingerprints.
+The QfpDB can store reference fingerprints...
 ```python
 from qfp.db import QfpDB